azamaulanaaa/selfhost/README.md

 - **Backrest**: A flexible and powerful backup solution to ensure the safety of your data.
 - **DUFS**: A straightforward file server for convenient uploading and downloading of files.
 - **Aria2**: A versatile command-line download manager, integrated with AriaNg for a user-friendly web UI.
+- **LLDAP**: A lightweight LDAP server for centralized user directory management.

 ## Prerequisites